construction begins on Indiana Street homes

-Working together, the goal is to demonstrate that sustainable features can be incorporated into affordably priced homes.
-Using third party verification of U.S. Green Building Council LEED for Homes and local BIAWC Built Green rating systems, the Indiana Street homes builds on the success of KulshanCLT’s Madrona Street home to serve as a model of energy efficiency and affordability for our community.
+Working together with Habitat for Humanity, the goal is to demonstrate that sustainable features can be incorporated into affordably-priced homes.
+Using third-party verification of U.S. Green Building Council LEED for Homes and local BIAWC Built Green rating systems, the Indiana Street homes build on the success of KulshanCLT’s Madrona Street home to serve as a model of energy-efficiency and affordability for our community.
 The four homes will be sold at affordable prices to low-income first-time homebuyers.

-KulshanCLT acquired the four lot Indiana Street homes building site, at risk of foreclosure, in 2009, using its own equity and Neighborhood Stabilization Funds from the City of Bellingham.
-Like the Madrona Street home across the street, this home site is ideally located adjacent to trails and parks, close to jobs, schools, transportation options, and downtown Bellingham.
+KulshanCLT acquired the four lot Indiana Street homes building site which were at risk of foreclosure in 2009, using its own equity and Neighborhood Stabilization Funds from the City of Bellingham.
+Like the Madrona Street home across the street, this home site is ideally located adjacent to trails and parks, close to jobs, schools, transportation options and downtown Bellingham.

 Following the building site acquisition, the Northwest Washington Chapter of the American Institute of Architects ran a design competition for the Indiana Street Homes.
 “The Northwest AIA is excited to be working with KulshanCLT and thanks the architects and interns for the volunteer hours they invested in the homes’ innovative designs,” said Fred Wagner AIA of Grinstad & Wagner.
 Wagner led the design team that reviewed and evaluated submissions and chose the successful designs donated by Stig Carlson AIA, in association with intern architect Bennett Hart; Landsem Architects AIA, in association with intern architect Dan Demeules; and Marcus Swed AIA, in association with intern architect Marc Griffin.